Zest-studi-o/P03-Hangman/README.md

 6. The next page is the project’s Deploy Tab.
 Click on the Settings Tab and scroll down to Config Vars
 7. Click Reveal Config Vars and enter port into the Key box and 8000 into the Value box and click the Add button
 8. Click Reveal Config Vars again and enter CREDS into the Key box and the Google credentials into the Value box
-9. Next, scroll down to the Buildpack section click Add Buildpack select Python and click Save Changes
+9. Next, scroll down to the Build pack section click Add Build pack select Python and click Save Changes
-10. Repeat step 8 to add node.js. o Note: The Buildpacks must be in the correct order.
+10. Repeat step 8 to add node.js. o Note: The Build packs must be in the correct order.
 If not click and drag them to move into the correct order
 11. Scroll to the top of the page and choose the Deploy tab
 12. Select Github as the deployment method
 13. Confirm you want to connect to GitHub
 14. Search for the repository name and click the connect button
 15. Scroll to the bottom of the deploy page and select the preferred deployment type
-16. Click either Enable Automatic Deploys for automatic deployment when you push updates to Github
+16. Click either Enable Automatic Deploys for automatic deployment when you push updates to GitHub

 ### Local Development